-Rain Sensors: There are limited data/resources available on quantification of this BMP.
-UF IFAS has reported an estimate of approximately 35 gpd per device (or 8% savings) and a report from Citrus County, FL estimates 20 gpd per device.
+• Rain Sensors (estimated at 20 gpd savings per implementation): There are limited data/resources available on quantification of this BMP.
+UF IFAS has reported an estimate of approximately 35 gpd per device (or 3% savings) and a report from Citrus County, FL estimates 20 gpd per device.
 The PS team decided 20 gpd per device was an appropriate estimate until a more thorough analysis can be performed, and/or more data becomes available.
-It should also be noted that the life expectance of this BMP has been reported to be as little as 2 years; therefore frequent replacement is necessary to maintain the estimated savings rate.
+It should also be noted that the life expectance of this BMP has been reported to be as little as 2 years; therefore, frequent replacement is necessary to maintain the estimated savings rate.